1985 Gujarat riots: July and August 1985

 Those protesting the reservation policy began demanding Solanki's immediate resignation in July.
 The violence at the end of June had led to conflict within the Congress party as well, with multiple allies of Solanki making public statements favoring his removal.
 Bombings and stabbings continued to occur, prompting members of the Indian government and of the Congress party from Delhi being sent to investigate.
 On 6 July, Solanki resigned under pressure from the Congress party's high command.
-He was replaced by Amarsinh Chaudhary, who became Gujarat's first adivasi Chief Minister.
+He was replaced by Amarsinh Chaudhary, who became Gujarat's first Adivasi Chief Minister.
 The composition of the cabinet was shuffled to include some Patels and Banias, in an effort to balance its caste composition.
-Julius Ribero, the Director General of the Central Reserve Police Force with a reputation for bringing the underworld in Mumbai under control, was made head of the state's police.
+Julius Ribeiro, the Director General of the Central Reserve Police Force with a reputation for bringing the underworld in Mumbai under control, was made head of the state's police.

 The violence continued despite Solanki's dismissal.
 The strike by government employees continued, and grew in strength.
 The government eventually reached an understanding with the agitating students on 18 July, when it announced that the 18% increase in reservations would not be implemented, and a commission would be appointed to examine the existing 10% reservation for underprivileged castes after 1988.
 The army was withdrawn from the city on 17 July, but during and immediately after its withdrawal further violence occurred.
 Seven people were killed, five of them in police firing, on 18 July, and eight more on 22 July.
 During the period of transition, 60 people were killed, and 138 reported injured.
 Most of the violence during this period was communal.
 The curfew ended at the beginning of August.
 The government reached an agreement with striking employees in the middle of August, after which the strike was called off and schools reopened.